-Our project was always going to have a “cold roof”, or ventilated roof assembly.
-By having continuous ventilation in our north and south soffits and a ridge vent on our roof, outdoor air can freely enter the soffits and exit out the roof’s ridge vent.
+Our structure was designed with a “cold roof”, or ventilated roof assembly.
+By having continuous ventilation in our north and south soffits, with a ridge vent on the top of our roof, outdoor air can freely enter the soffits and exit out the roof’s ridge vent.
 The benefits of this set-up are explained in these comprehensive articles:

 Here is the product we’re going to use in the soffits:

 In order to make this kind of roof assembly work, insulation baffles or insulation chutes are necessary, especially if the attic is going to have any kind of significant amount of insulation, in particular blown-in insulation that could potentially move around and block off the soffit ventilation from the attic, thereby short circuiting air flow from the soffits through the roof’s ridge vent.

 When it was time to install the insulation baffles, I assumed I could just go to one of the big box stores and (thankfully for a change) just buy something off the shelf.
 It didn’t work out that way.

 At Home Depot they had Durovent (a foam based insulation baffle) and an AccuVent baffle (black plastic).
 Both were a disappointment.

 I didn’t buy the Durovent — even just seeing it on the shelf and handling it in the store, it looked cheap and unimpressive.
 It was hard to imagine it holding up under the pressure of any significant amount of blown-in insulation pressing against it.

 The AccuVent product Home Depot carried only worked in a straight line (no curve to wrap over the back of the Zip sheathing at the top of the wall assembly), ideal for a cathedral ceiling application.
 After looking around online, I found this other AccuVent product: